-The following sections contain the Plan's eligibility rules for Active Employees and their Dependents.
+The following sections contain the Plan's eligibility rules for Active Employees and their Dependents in their entirety.
 Active Employees and their Dependents are eligible for benefits under the Plan as of the date the conditions in the following sections are met.